tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 - "extension_data" contains information specific to the particular extension type.

-The list of extension types is maintained by IANA as described in
+IANA maintains the extension type list as described in
 {{iana-considerations}}.

 Extensions are generally structured in a request/response fashion, though